vonmillhausen/sf2000/README.md

 | yahei_Arial.ttf | The "Arial" typeface, containing Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters |

 ### Images (Used)
 As far as I am aware, all of the below images are actively used by the `20230420` version of the firmware; happy to take any corrections if it turns out any of them are unused!
-Note that while the stock theme is based around a `640x480` resolution, the actual //display// on the SF2000 is a `320x240` one.
+Note that while the stock theme is based around a `640x480` resolution, the actual _display_ on the SF2000 is a `320x240` one.
 The OS on the device uses nearest-neighbour scaling for its images, giving the stock UI a somewhat aliased appearance.
 If you're planning to make your own theme for the SF2000, design it for `320x240`, and then double the resolution when exporting the final images to the device for a crisper look.

 | Filename | Resolution | Format | Description | View |
 | -------- | ---------- | ------ | ----------- | ---- |